TheJacksonLaboratory/Gopher/docs/parameters.rst

 * Other parameters

   There are six parameters that can be adjusted.
-XX

 +-----------------------+--------------------------------------------------------------------------------+